qlik-oss/gopherciser/docs/dev/building.md

 `make alltests`

 This runs all tests with verbose output and without relying on cache.
+This also creates coverage files in csv and html format.

 ## Linting commands